-7.7 Benefit realisation plan and monitoring
+7.7 Benefits Realisation Plan and Monitoring

 Tracking of the scheme benefits will be a key element in understanding the success of a specific intervention.
 The realisation of benefits is intrinsically linked to the Monitoring and Evaluation plan.

 Figure 6 - Scheme Causal Chain details how the scheme benefits are derived either directly through the scheme itself or collectively with other schemes.